 Project Centennial is another arrow in Microsoft’s quiver to bring more apps to Windows Store.
-This tool converts classic apps or the WIN32 or EXE based apps into apps which an be delivered through Windows 10 Store, and can also take advantage of Widnows 10 features like Action Center, Live tiles, and so on.
-Project Centennial was announced around build, and we are glad it did not take time for Microsoft to showcase what it can do.
+This tool converts classic apps or the WIN32 or EXE-based apps into apps that can be delivered through the Windows 10 Store and can also take advantage of Windows 10 features like Action Center, Live tiles, and so on.
+Project Centennial was announced around the build, and we are glad it did not take time for Microsoft to showcase what it can do.

-Today, Microsoft has published some of its classic, and still used apps like WordPad, XPS Viewer, Character Map, Windows Fax and Scan, and are available in the Windows Store.
-These apps of course will only work on Desktop, and not on Windows 10 Mobile because of architectural differences(It’s ARM vs x86), but who knows Microsoft might spin out something of their magic box.
+Today, Microsoft has published some of its classics and still used apps like WordPad, XPS Viewer, Character Map, Windows Fax, and Scan, and are available in the Windows Store.
+Of course, these apps will only work on Desktop and not on Windows 10 Mobile because of architectural differences(It’s ARM vs. x86), but who knows, Microsoft might spin out something of their magic box.

-If you are thinking why Microsoft is rolling out them as Store Apps, as they are already bundled, then its only to showcase the developers that it is easy to do it, and sets an example.
+If you are thinking about why Microsoft is rolling out them as Store Apps, as they are already bundled, it’s only to showcase to the developers that it is easy to do it and set an example.

 For the developers, you should give this tool a try.
-You can covert your existing apps, without any changes in your code, and you can compare them with your WIN32 apps and see if you get additional benefit.
-You should give it a try.
+You can covert your existing apps without any changes in your code, and you can compare them with your WIN32 apps and see if you get additional benefits.
+It would help if you gave it a try.